swcarpentry/DEPRECATED-boot-camps/testing/Writing.md

 This is a *runtime test*.
 It alerts the user to exceptional behavior in the code.
 Often, exceptions are related to functions that depend on input that is unknown at compile time.
 Such tests make our code robust and allows our code to behave gracefully - they anticipate problematic values and handle them.

+Often, we want to pass such errors to other points in our program rather than just print a message and continue.
+So, for example we could do,

+    except TypeError:
+        raise ValueError("The input is not a sequence e.g. a string or list")

+which raises a new exception, with a more meaningful message.
+If writing a complex application, our user interface could then present this to the user e.g. as a dialog box.

-But these tests don't test our functions behaviour or whether it's implemented correctly.
+Runtime tests don't test our functions behaviour or whether it's implemented correctly.
 So, we can add some tests,

     print calculate_weight('A')
     print calculate_weight('G')